jasonbot/be-your-own-rag/README.md

 ## Unzip `grip-no-tests` in local dir

-Unzip `grip-no-tets.zip` in this folder.
-Or edit all the hardcoded references to `grip-no-tests` to the full path to another
+Unzip `grip-no-tests.zip` in this folder.
+Or edit all the hardcoded references to `grip-no-tests` to the full path to another folder.
+It's up to you!

 ## Install Ollama